YodaTheCoder/ProjectEulerJS/README.md

 [multiplier.js](./problems/multiplier.js) contains the classes Multiplier and Palindrom.
 Multiplier returns a set of unique products for the two given input maximums.
 Palindrome has one method which returns a boolean indicating whether the input string is palindromic.

+---

+### Problem 5

+[factors.js](./problems/factors.js) has classes for calculating the highest common factor and lowest commom multiples of two inputs.
+The HCF class makes use of the Prime class from problem 3 to determine the prime factors of the inputs.